dknaack/gltext/README.md

-# gltext - Single-Header OpenGL Text Rendering Library
+# Single-Header OpenGL Text Rendering Library

 This is a single-header library for rendering text in OpenGL.
 It depends on FreeType and optionally the C standard library.
 You can remove the standard